DeepakNautiyal987/Audio-Feature-Extraction-Tool/README.md

 # Prerequisites
 Add media, windows refenrences.
-Enter the file name in the desired locations.
+Enter the file name in the desired location.